home-assistant/home-assistant.io/source/_integrations/tesla_fleet.markdown

 - Tesla provides a $10 credit per developer account per calandar month
 - Every coordinator refresh, vehicle command, and wake up has a cost
 - This credit only allows for a maximum of 5000 coordinator refreshes
-- To go beyond the free tier:
-  - You must provide payment details
+- To go beyond the free credit, you must provide payment details to Tesla
-  - You will be responsible for all charges

-For detailed pricing and eligible countries, please see [developer.tesla.com](https://developer.tesla.com).
+For more details please see [developer.tesla.com](https://developer.tesla.com).

-> **Warning:** Be mindful of your update interval settings as frequent updates will consume more API calls.

 ## Command signing